fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 | US        | 30                  |
 | China     | 30                  |

-## Convert tabular data into JSON format

-Now that you have the tabular data ready, it's time to convert it into JSON format, as FusionCharts accepts data in **JSON** or **XML** format.
-In this example, we will use the JSON format, as shown below:
+FusionCharts accepts data in JSON format.
+Following code is the **JSON** representation of the above table with the required attributes to render the above chart.

 ```json
 {